 - examples of good practice.

 This document was originally published in 2012, so it uses Business in the Community’s (BITC) old branding.
 However despite its age, the document contains relevant and useful information.
 However, some specific links, case studies and statistics may be out of date.

-About Business in the Community’s work on Race
+About Business in the Community’s work on race equality

 Supporting employers to ensure that ethnic minority employees are represented at all levels.
 These aims and issue areas enable us to provide the most relevant and insightful support to members and inform our engagement with government, industry stakeholders and employers when campaigning for wider societal and organisational change.